 Catch a year-end summary or New Year’s special on television, or watch a romance comedy like “New Year’s Eve” or a cartoon like “Happy New Year, Charlie Brown!”

 Get on a video call with friends and family and count down to midnight together.
-If they live in places are ahead of your time zone, you can do it earlier.
+If they live in places that are ahead of your time zone, you can do it earlier.

 5. Party – Well, Like It’s 2020